SoftwareHeritage/swhapguide/SWHAP@Paris.md

 ------

-The purpose of this phase is *to find* the source code and related materials and *gather* it *as is* in a physical and/or logical place where it can be properly *archived* for later processing.
+The purpose of this phase is *to find* the source code and related materials and *gather* it in the digital working environment where it can be properly saved for later processing.

 Various *strategies* are possible for collecting the raw materials: a dedicated team may proactively search for the artifact of specific